Charging points are an efficient way of charging your electric car at home

 Installing a home charging point is relatively simple.
 Any qualified electrician can do it.

-However, to get the £500 OLEV grant, the electrician’s company must be approved by OLEV.
+However, to get the £350 OZEV grant (assuming you are eligible), the electrician’s company must be approved by OZEV.

 In addition, the electrician’s company must be accredited by the manufacturer for the particular charging point model you are interested in.